colopl/pskel/README.md

 You can integrate external services into your development environment by editing the `compose.yaml` file.
 A sample MySQL configuration is included in `compose.yaml` (commented out).

-### Testing on Windows Environment

-Testing on Windows is possible through GitHub Actions.
-A sample configuration for Windows CI is included in `.github/workflows/ci.yaml` (commented out).

 ## Code Coverage